 To test the comfort of each model, we had our team of testers with various head shapes try them on and provide feedback.
 We assessed each model based on the shape of the helmet, lining material, placement of padding, and comfort of the chin straps.
 We often wore the helmets back to back for a direct comparison.
 We rode in each model for an extended period and kept note of each helmet's comfort during real-world riding conditions.

 Our assessment of protection involves a combination of factors.
 We did not perform any scientific tests of our own, nor did we go out of our way to crash in any of these helmets.
 We took each helmet's materials, construction, protective features like MIPS or similar, certifications, and the overall feel of each model into account in this rating.

-Each helmet was weighed on our digital scale in Ounces.
-All Helmets are medium in size.
-Weighed while dry and clean - no dirt or excess water weight.
+Each helmet was weighed on our digital scale in ounces.
+All helmets are medium in size.
+Weighed while dry and clean with no dirt or excess water weight.

 Our testers wore each of these helmets in a range of weather and temperature conditions which helped us assess their ventilation or lack thereof.
 On short pedals in hot temperatures, it quickly became apparent which models prioritize ventilation and which do not.
 The number, size, and placement of the vents on each helmet were taken into consideration.

 Visors are an important feature that virtually every full-face helmet has.
 We assessed each helmet's visor in terms of its shape and adjustability.
 We also considered the attachment method of each visor, and special features like break-away capability.